ncatlab/nlab-content/pages/9/1/4/2/2419/content.md

 where the sum runs over all lattices $\Lambda'$ which are index $n$ subgroups of $\Lambda$.
 A modular form which is a simultaneous eigenvector is also called a _Hecke eigenform_ or simply _eigenform_.

-A modular form which vanishes at the cusps (equivalently, whose zeroth Fourier coefficient is equal to $1$) is called _cuspidal_, or a _cusp form_.
+A modular form which vanishes at the cusps (equivalently, whose zeroth Fourier coefficient is equal to $0$) is called _cuspidal_, or a [[cusp form]].
 A cusp form is _normalized_ if its first Fourier coefficient is equal to $1$.
 For normalized cuspidal eigenforms of integer weight, the eigenvalue of the Hecke operator $T_{n}$ is exactly the $n$-th Fourier coefficient.

 Hecke operators were first developed by [[Louis Mordell]] to study the conjectures of [[Srinivasa Ramanujan]] on the tau function (the Fourier coefficients of the modular discriminant).
 They were later developed by (and named after) [[Erich Hecke]] who used them to study [[L-functions]].